 According to the article, Regence, a healthcare payer used by over 2.4 million members, released a post that shows that, on average, consumers save $100 per visit when they use telehealth rather than an in-person hospital visit.
 This paints a perfect picture of how telemedicine reduces costs.

 Brodie Dychinco, Regence's general manager of convenient care delivery, also spoke about the role technology plays in how healthcare is delivered.
-Technology has accelerated the adoption of telehealth as one of many convenient options people have to help contain their healthcare costs and seek care where, when, and how they want it
+Technology has accelerated the adoption of telehealth as one of many convenient options people have to help contain their healthcare costs and seek care where, when, and how they want it, he said.

 In an interview with Healthcare IT News, Erica Land, a clinical operations specialist at the telehealth company, Virtualmed, shared the story of how telemedicine helped her father, who had addiction issues, by connecting him to a psychiatrist via telehealth.